SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find a full day of activities in American Canyon, the Napa County Fair and Fireworks event in Calistoga, and the Marin County Fair in San Rafael.

-• American Canyon: Free fireworks in the park after dark
+• American Canyon: Free fireworks in the park at dusk

 • Rohnert Park: Transcendence Theatre Company & the Santa Rosa Symphony performance at Weill Hall and Lawn at 7:30 p.m. with fireworks around 9:15 p.m.

-• Sonoma: Fireworks over General Vallejo's field, starts at dusk, will last for around 45 minutes.
+• Sonoma: Fireworks over General Vallejo's field start at dusk and will last for around 45 minutes.

 Additional Bay Area 4th of July Festivals & Activities in the North Bay

-Calistoga: The annual parade runs from 11 am to 12 pm and the them this year is "American Icons."
-It's followed by live performances from 12:30 pm to 10 pm.
+Calistoga: The annual parade takes place from 11 am to 12 pm, with this year's theme being "American Dream."
+It's followed by live performances from 2 pm to 10 pm and a Maker's Market from 2 pm to 8 pm.

-Healdsburg: This year's Annual July 4th Community Celebration, Kids' Parade and Duck Dash will be in Healdsburg historic town square.
-Activities start at 10:00 am with face painting, free food/drinks, a foot race around the plaza and the annual parade that starts at 11 am.
+Healdsburg: This year's Annual July 4th Community Celebration, Kids' Parade, and Duck Dash will be in Healdsburg's historic town square.
+Activities begin at 10:00 am with face painting, complimentary food and drinks, a foot race around the plaza, and the annual parade, which starts at 11:00 am.
 Events wrap up around 1:00 p.m.

 Rohnert Park: This year's festivities at Rohnert Park's Weill Hall and Lawn begin with a kids zone starting at 4:30 pm, complete with carnival games, bounce houses, food, music, and more.
 Then, at 7:30 pm, the Santa Rosa Symphony takes the stage along with the Transcendence Theatre Company.
 It ends with a fireworks spectacular.

-Sonoma: Sonoma's Old Fashioned 4th of July Parade and Celebration includes festivities at the plaza, including food, games, and informational booths from 10 a.m. to 5 p.m.
+Sonoma: Sonoma's Old-Fashioned 4th of July Parade and Celebration features festivities at the plaza, including food, games, and informational booths from 10 a.m. to 5 p.m.
 The annual parade starts at 10 a.m. at 1st Street East and Spain Street.
+The day ends at dusk with a 45-minute fireworks show over General Vallejo's field.

 SF Bay Area Fourth of July: Fireworks, Festivals, and More